CartoDB/academy/_app/_cartojs-ground-up/03-basic-interactivity.md

 ## Basic SQL queries

-Let's do a few simple queries in the CartoDB Editor, and then work in JavaScript to extend our application with some of the more interesting queries.
+Let's do a few simple queries in the CARTO Editor, and then work in JavaScript to extend our application with some of the more interesting queries.
 Copy your previous file to a new one called `cartocss-and-sql.html`.

-Going back to the CartoDB Editor in your browser, try experimenting with some SQL statements in the SQL editor in the right pane.
+Going back to the CARTO Editor in your browser, try experimenting with some SQL statements in the SQL editor in the right pane.
 Note that `SELECT * FROM earthquakes_cdbjs_lesson3` just gives you all the rows and columns of your data.

 We will be passing the following SQL statements to our method `sublayer.setSQL("...")`: